{{flagHref}}

 Introduction

 Hardness is an important property when selecting materials for various applications.
 This guide examines the hardness of metals, alloys, and ceramics.
-Hard materials assist in heavy-duty applications.
-They are used in tools and machinery.
-Softer materials may have advantages such as flexibility and ductility.
+Hard materials are utilised in heavy-duty applications, including tools and machinery.
+Softer materials may exhibit benefits such as flexibility and ductility.

 Mohs Hardness Chart

-The Mohs hardness scale is a straightforward method to compare the hardness of minerals and materials.
-This scale ranges from one to ten.
-A rating of one indicates the softest material.
-Talc is a typical example.
-Conversely, a score of ten represents the hardest materials.
-Diamond is known for having a Mohs rating of ten.
+The Mohs hardness scale is one of the simplest methods to compare the hardness of minerals and materials.
+This scale ranges from one to ten, with a reading of one indicating the softest material, talc being a typical example.
+At the opposite end, a score of ten represents the hardest materials, with diamond known for having a Mohs rating of ten.

-For metals and alloys, the Mohs scale provides a rough indication of hardness.
-Many metals fall between three and five.
-For instance, pure iron scores around four.
-Alloys can sometimes achieve higher values due to their mixed composition.
-Ceramics often have higher scores and can reach up to eight.
-It is important to note that the Mohs scale is ordinal.
-It does not indicate the differences in strength between materials.
-It merely provides a ranking of hardness.
+For metals and alloys, the Mohs scale provides a rough estimation of hardness.
+Many metals fall between three and five; for instance, pure iron scores around four.
+Alloys can achieve higher values due to their mixed composition.
+Ceramics often have higher scores, sometimes reaching up to eight.
+It is important to note that the Mohs scale is ordinal and does not quantify the differences in strength between materials.
+It only presents a rank order of hardness.

 The scale is practical for everyday use.
-In the field, one can compare an unknown material with a selection of standard minerals.
-This aids in determining whether the material can be employed in a demanding task.
-For an experienced technician, this method is useful during a quick assessment when more precise tests are unavailable.
+In the field, one can compare an unknown material with a set of standard minerals, aiding in the determination of whether the material can be employed in demanding tasks.
+For an experienced technician, this method is beneficial for a quick assessment when more precise tests are not available.

 Further reading: Metal Hardness and the World's Strongest Metals